 Current state and national tests focus strictly on content knowledge and provide no feedback to students, schools, districts, and institutions on how students are doing on core 21st Century Skills, as identified by the Partnership for 21st Century Skills.

-A new national test from the Council for Aid to Education (CAE) addresses this deficiency in state and national tests.
+A national test from the Council for Aid to Education (CAE) addresses this deficiency in state and national tests.
 The Collegiate Learning Assessment (CLA) was developed in the late 90s and piloted and validated in the next 5 years.
 It now is in widespread use at colleges around the country demonstrating the value-add of the college experience.
 It focuses on critical thinking, problem solving, analytic reasoning, and written communication, the core 21st Century Skills.

 The test itself is a performance task.
 CLA tries to get colleges to consider these four outcomes as collective outcomes for all disciplines.